nauam/Courses/docs/developer/03-model-source-plugins.md

 ## Plugin configuration

 The `ResourceModelSource`
-[(javadoc)]({{{javaDocBase}}}/com/dtolabs/qwcontrol/core/resources/ResourceModelSource.html) service allows the plugins to be configured via the QW Control Web GUI.
+[(javadoc)]({{{javaDocBase}}}/com/dtolabs/rundeck/core/resources/ResourceModelSource.html) service allows the plugins to be configured via the Rundeck Web GUI.
 You are thus able to declare configuration properties for your plugin, which will be displayed as a web form when the Project is configured, or can be manually configured in the `project.properties` file.

 ## Java Plugin Type